It's the kick-kick-kickiest...

 - Quirky Miniboss Squad: The Bad Hats.

 - Saturday Morning Kids Show

-- Short Runner: Like most Krofft shows, seventeen episodes, due to financial reasons.
+- Short Runner: Like most Krofft shows, seventeen episodes, for financial reasons.

 - Sid & Marty Krofft Productions